Turks in South Africa: Notable people

+Emre Uygun

+A Turkish–South African councillor and community leader based in Cape Town.
+He served as chairperson of the Bellville Community Policing Forum and later became a ward councillor in the City of Cape Town.
+He previously worked for the Western Cape Government as a Health Promotion Officer on the Cape Flats and as a Community Development Worker in Grabouw.
+He is affiliated with the Freedom Front Plus.

 Muhsin Ertuğral

 A Turkish-born, UEFA Pro–licensed football coach who has made a notable contribution to South African football.
 Ertuğral has managed several top-flight teams, including Kaizer Chiefs, Ajax Cape Town, and Orlando Pirates.
 Most recently, he served as the Technical Director of Cape Town City F.C. from January to March 2025.

 Tatamkhulu Afrika

 Born Mogamed Fu'ad Nasif to an Egyptian father and a Turkish mother, Afrika became one of South Africa's most prominent poets and writers.
 He was also active in the anti-apartheid struggle and was imprisoned on Robben Island for his activism.

 Esmé Emmanuel

 A former South African tennis player of Turkish maternal descent.
 She won the girls' singles title at the 1965 French Championships, earned medals at the Maccabiah Games in Israel, and reached the doubles quarterfinals at Wimbledon in 1972.
 Emmanuel is regarded as one of the most prominent South African athletes of Turkish heritage.